Nathalie-C/React-Calculator/README.md

-# Tic Tac Toe
+# React Calculator

-A game created using HTML/CSS and Javascript.
+A calculator created using React.js.

 ## About this project